stealjs/steal/docs/config-babelOptions.md

 > Any presets defined in the __package.json__ will be used along the default ones.

-Presets can be defined in several ways, e.g: using their npm package name, or a relative path to where the plugin function is defined.
+Presets can be defined in several ways, including using their npm package name, or a relative path to where the plugin function is defined.
 When relative paths are used, StealJS locates them relative to where the __package.json__ file is found.
-Check the [babel docs](https://babeljs.io/docs/plugins/#plugin-preset-paths) to learn more about the different ways to define presets paths.
+Check the [Babel docs](https://babeljs.io/docs/plugins/#plugin-preset-paths) to learn more about the different ways to define presets paths.

 @option {Array.<String>} plugins An array of plugin paths